 Building a home starts with one big question.
 How much will it cost?
+Many people look for a single number.
+But construction costs are never that simple.

 The cost to build a home changes by state, city, and even zip code.
 Labor rates differ.
 Material prices shift.
 Permit fees rise and fall.
 Local rules also play a big role.